-Is US Mobile's unlimited data a better value than Mint Mobile?
+Mint Mobile vs. US Mobile: Which MVNO should you get?

 US Mobile

-Use Verizon or T-Mobile LTE
+Use the Verizon or T-Mobile network

-Create a custom plan or go unlimited with US Mobile on the Verizon or T-Mobile network.
-Whether you need just a basic plan or fast unlimited data, you can find a plan of US Mobile.
+Create the perfect plan or go unlimited on US Mobile with a choice between the huge Verizon LTE network or fast T-Mobile network.